 Absolute’s Muay Thai classes teach “The Art of Eight Limbs” – one of the most effective and devastating striking arts in the world.

-Utilizing punches, elbows, kicks and knees, Muay Thai teaches ring-proven techniques for the competitive arena and self-defence.
+Utilizing punches, elbows, kicks and knees, Muay Thai teaches ring-proven techniques for the competitive arena, self-defence. or just fun and fitness.

 The Thai art is a challenging physical workout that will hone your balance, speed and power.